-Thus, the model shows that the detrimental fatigue strains which caused the cracks in the funnel mold were due to the high temperature cycling at that location and not due to the shape of the mold.
-The results suggest that cracking might be avoided by changing the slot design to decrease the maximum surface temperature, and by decreasing the extent of low-frequency level fluctuations.
+Thus, the model shows that the detrimental fatigue strains which caused the cracks in the funnel mold were due to the high temperature cycling at that location.
+The results suggest that cracking might be avoided by changing the slot design to decrease the maximum surface temperature, by loosening clamping to lower mold constraint, and by decreasing the extent of low-frequency level fluctuations.

-Modeling Bulging and Internal Cracks
+E. Modeling Bulging and Internal Cracks

 Following the success of Brimacombe in applying models to understand cracks generated from thermal stress, many stress models were developed in the 1980s to predict mechanical strains due to bulging below the mold.
-Some estimated bulging with analytical solutions from beam bending ^[42-45].
-Early finite-element models were developed by Schwerdtfeger ^[46, 47], by Rammerstorfer ^[48], and later by several others ^[49-53].
+Some estimated bulging with analytical solutions from beam bending [43-46].
+Early finite-element models were developed by Schwerdtfeger [47, 48], by Rammerstorfer [49], and later by several others [50-54].

-As computer advances enable better simulations, more bulging and unbending studies are being performed today ^[54-56].
-For example, Fig. 32 ^[55] shows finite-element computations of inelastic strain in a longitudinal section through the strand shell, while it moves downstream over a uniform sequence of rolls.
-The contours are superimposed on the magnified distortions, to show the well-known phenomena ^[52, 57, 58] of "negative bulging" just past the upstream roll and the downstream movement of the point of maximum bulge past the midway point between rolls.
+As computer advances enable better simulations, more bulging and unbending studies are being performed today ^[55-57].
+For example, Fig. 32 ^[56] shows finite-element computations of inelastic strain in a longitudinal section through the strand shell, while it moves downstream over a uniform sequence of rolls.
+The contours are superimposed on the magnified distortions, to show the well-known phenomena ^[53, 58, 59] of "negative bulging" just past the upstream roll and the downstream movement of the point of maximum bulge past the midway point between rolls.
 These effects are due to the upward deflection of the strand when it first contacts the upstream side of the roll, like a water skier bouncing over gentle waves.
 This is modeled by imposing boundary conditions that force the shell shape on the left and right sides of the roll pitch to match, which is reasonable for pseudo-steady state.
 Note the most detrimental strains are the tensile regions found across the solidification front almost directly above the rolls.